FusionAuth/fusionauth-site/site/_posts/2020-05-06-securing-asp-netcore-razor-pages-app-with-oauth.md

 {% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-application-jwt-screen.png" alt="The JWT settings for the 'dotnetcore' application." class="img-fluid" figure=false %}

 Click the blue "Save" icon to save all the settings you just configured.
 We're done with FusionAuth.
 (Unless you need to add a user, in which case, go to the "Users" section and add one.
 Make sure to add them to the "dotnetcore" application by creating the appropriate user registration.)

+### Configuring FusionAuth with Kickstart

+Instead of manually configuring up FusionAuth above, you can also use Kickstart.
+This lets you get going quickly if you have a fresh installation of FusionAuth.

+You can learn more about how to use [Kickstart](/docs/v1/tech/installation-guide/kickstart/).
+If you want to give it a try, here's an [example Kickstart file](https://github.com/FusionAuth/fusionauth-example-kickstart/blob/master/example-apps/asp-net-razor-pages.json) which sets up FusionAuth for this tutorial.

 ## Set up a basic ASP.NET Razor Pages application